Please tell us a little bit about yourself.

 How long have you been a flight simmer and what attracted you to it in the first place?

 Do you have any animal companions?
-If so, please describe them or say what you want about them.

 What are you most proud of?